-Auto insurers all calculate their rates using factors like the ones above.
+Auto insurance companies all calculate their rates using factors like the ones above.
 But that doesn’t mean each company will give you the same prices.
-Your best bet is to shop around and compare quotes so you don’t pay too much.
+Your best bet is to shop around and compare prices so you don’t pay too much.